Skip to main content

 • or email cha@cssny.org.

-Resolving Medical Bills when Uninsured
+Resolving Medical Bills when Uninsured or when Cost sharing is too High

 Hospital Financial Assistance